jump-dev/JuMP.jl/docs/src/style.md

 [Google](https://developers.google.com/style/), and [Write the Docs](https://www.writethedocs.org/guide/)
 as general reading for those writing documentation.
-This guide delegates a thorough handling of the topic to those guides and instead elaborates on the more points more specific to Julia and documentation that uses [Documenter](https://github.com/JuliaDocs/Documenter.jl).
+This guide delegates a thorough handling of the topic to those guides and instead elaborates on the points more specific to Julia and documentation that uses [Documenter](https://github.com/JuliaDocs/Documenter.jl).

  - Be concise.